Chapter 19: The Tragedy at Ong Thanh 062025

 how he planned to handle tomorrow's upcoming operation.
 He was in

-command now and he would run things as he saw fit.
-If there was any
+command now, and he would run things as he saw fit.
+If there were any

-dressing down to be done than he would be the one dishing it out.
-He had
+dressing down to be done, then he would be the one dishing it out.
+He

-already had his dressing-down for the day and like any good second year
+had already taken his dressing-down for the day, and like any good

-man he was primed to pass it on.
-Unfortunately, since his West Point
+second-year man, he was primed to pass it on.
+Unfortunately, since his

-days, Terry had matured little because he had dealt with little.
-He had
+West Point days, Terry had matured little because he had dealt with

 that Terry Allen was still trying to graduate?
 He definitely didn't

-did realize, however, that he knew a "thing or two" about jungle
+did know, however, that he knew a "thing or two" about jungle fighting,

-fighting, and that he was frustrated because he felt he had no way to be
+and that he was frustrated because he felt he had no way to be heard.

-heard.
 Terry seemed to be in no mood to answer questions.
-He removed
+He removed himself

-himself even further from the meeting by having his operations officer,
+even further from the meeting by having his operations officer, Major

-Major Sloan, conduct the meeting, while injecting corrections as he saw
+Sloan, conduct the meeting, while injecting corrections as he saw fit.

-fit.
 Clark Welch was livid.
-He knew he needed to speak up before his men
+He knew he needed to speak up before his men went

-went back into that jungle.
-However, Clark was a man of actions not
+back into that jungle.
+However, Clark was a man of actions, not words.

-words.
-The "entire thing", of noticing how disengaged his commander was
+The "entire thing" of noticing how disengaged his commander was and not

-and not knowing what to do about it, left a huge sinking feeling deep
+knowing what to do about it left an immense sinking feeling deep inside

-inside Welch's stomach.
+Welch's stomach.
 He felt helpless and abandoned.
-Clark had no
+Clark had no idea that

-idea, that his commander was a boy pretending to be a man.
-Even if Clark
+his commander was a boy pretending to be a man.
+Even if Clark had known

-had known this, he would not have had the presence of mind to deal with
+this, he would not have had the presence of mind to deal with it.

 should have been.
 Let me spell out this most gut-wrenching fact as